MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/cognition.md

 # What is cognition?

 Cognition involves our ability to receive, interpret, and process information.
-This includes attention, awareness, focus, memory, judgment, comprehension, problem solving, and reasoning.
-A person’s cognition can affect the way they learn—whether this is learning how to use a new device or learning new information in a classroom.
+This concept includes attention, awareness, focus, memory, judgment, comprehension, problem solving, and reasoning.
+A person’s cognition can affect the way they learn—whether this learning refers to learning how to use a new device or learning new information in a classroom.

 Many aspects of cognition affect one another.
-If a person has difficulty with attention, or problems focusing after an interruption, this may lead to issues with comprehension.
+If a person has difficulty with attention, or problems focusing after an interruption, these difficulties may lead to issues with comprehension.
 Similarly, if a person has trouble understanding information, it might be difficult to commit the information to memory.
-This can influence a person’s confidence and motivation in learning something new.
+This difficulty can influence a person’s confidence and motivation in learning something new.
 Cognition is essential to every task we perform.

 **[Attention](cognition-attention.md)** &mdash; Are notifications, animations, or distractions present during the experience?